ajbanjara/Wireshark/WakeOnLAN.md

 ## Wireshark

 The WOL dissector is fully functional for Ethertype 0x0842 and for UDP only.
-It was first included with Wireshark starting with SVN revision [23371](http://anonsvn.wireshark.org/viewvc?view=revision&revision=23371) on November 6, 2007.
+It was first included with Wireshark starting with Git commit 6785ffd7965535af8f69ad2b1eea985186190795 on November 6, 2007.
 General availability began with the [0.99.7](http://www.wireshark.org/docs/relnotes/wireshark-0.99.7.html) release of Wireshark.

 ## Preference Settings